mariusAsa/Arbitrum-Cost-Analysis/README.md

 in the form of a jupyter notebook under './Arbitrum_avg_cost.ipynb'.
 The jupyter notebook was created with Python 3.7.
 However, it should also work with other python versions.

 The task was to write a 10 page report on a given topic.
-I completed this task but a main portion of the time went into creating the jupyter notebook and learning how to extract data from html pages.
+I completed this task but a large portion of the time went into creating the jupyter notebook and learning how to extract data from html pages.
 I hope that the jupyter notebook will be taken into considerations while grading.